kailash-manasarovar/statement/docs/timeline/2026/july.md

 ### Snake

+- On Thursday morning, as I'm leaving the yoga school, a snake passes me on the road.
+- It slides out of one rice paddy field, slithers across the road right in front of my feet, and into the rice paddy field opposite.
-1. Report snake episode at Loka Yoga, so astonishing I thought it had to be a robot.
-(Snakes warn me something evil is coming, or before me, used to see them in Dénia before "events" too, significantly 12th June on my way to class there was a snake in the curb..).
-Loka Yoga was easily the biggest snake of them all.
-It stopped me dead in my tracks, it was massive, girth of a 2 litre coke bottle, about 5 meters although i didn't see the front of it, crossing the road from one padi to the other.
-As I said, I thought it was a robot it was SO EXTRAORDINARY... and there were robots about.
-But snakes do like to warn me.
+- It's so astonishing I thought it had to be a robot.
+- Snakes warn me something evil is coming, or before me, and I used to see them in Dénia before "events" too, significantly on the 12th June on my way to class there was a snake in the curb that I went over to say hello to (I like snakes).
+- The Loka Yoga snake was easily the biggest snake of them all.
+- It stopped me dead in my tracks; it was massive, girth of a 2 litre coke bottle or bigger, about 5 meters long although I didn't see the front of it so it could have been longer.
+- As I said, I thought it was a robot it was SO EXTRAORDINARY... and there were robots about.
+- But snakes do like to warn me.
 As do beetles.
-The day before Winston May destroyed my life, three beetles came out of the chimney...
-The latest beetle in Jerusalem was dead.
+- The day before Winston May (for a long time nearly) destroyed my life, three beetles came out of the chimney in my bedroom.
+- The latest beetle in Jerusalem was dead.
 And I believe that's a very good omen for me, for the children and babies, for the team, and for the world.

 ### Thursday and Friday night of the first week